SuperSuperDev/project-3-client/README.md

 <a name="approach"></a>

 ## Approach
-As we knew the scale of our project would be quite big, our initial step was to focus on a thorough whiteboarding process, creating all of our models, sketching out components and discussing in detail the complex relationships between our schemas.
+As we knew the scale of our project would not be small, our initial step was to focus on a thorough whiteboarding process, creating all of our models, sketching out components and discussing in detail the complex relationships between our schemas.
 We used [Excalidraw](https://excalidraw.com/) to plan out our project.

 ![](/readme-img/whiteboard.gif)

-After understanding our steps and planning out the development, we split our workload, with Steven starting the work on the frontend and myself and Ali working on the backend.
+Once we understood our steps and planned out the development, we split our workload, with Steven starting the work on the frontend and myself and Ali working on the backend.

-Once we finished the backend in 4 days we joined Steven and split into working on different React components in the frontend on different Git branches.
+After finishing the backend in 4 days we joined Steven and split into working on different React components in the frontend on different Git branches.

 We would spend 1 to 2 hours a day on debugging and  would continuously assist one another where required.